Tuesday, February 3, 2026

 but proved harder than steel in her breast"

-Her father, Rev. Williams was allowed to meet with Eunice on two occasions.
+Her father, Rev. Williams always sought to find Eunice.
+She was difficult to locate in the wilderness.
+He met with Eunice on two occasions.
 The Mohawk declared, however that they "would as soon part with their hearts as the child.”
-The Mohawks agreed to release her.
 When asked if she wanted to return, Eunice quietly murmured "Jaght oghte" meaning "maybe not", a polite way of saying "No."

-Eunice had several children and remained married to Arosen.
+Eunice had several children and remained married to her husband Arosen.
 Eunice and her Mohawk family frequently travelled to Albany, NY to trade furs.
-Eunice visited her 'white' family in Deerfield -- numerous times, camping out in the nearby forest.
-However, the story of Eunice was troubling to the Puritans: the mixing of the "heathen" culture was outside their realm of thought.
-Yet her family welcomed her.
+Eunice visited her 'white' family in Deerfield numerous times, camping out in the nearby forest, where she felt comfortable.

 Wednesday, October 16, 2013